 In the past—the recent past, as a matter of fact—the only way to get a close-up view of a talented fly tier working at the vise was spending face-time with a talented fly tier.
 But thanks to many generous fly anglers posting videos on the internet, there has never been more or better fly tying information available.
 That said, the videos vary wildly in quality, with some being decidedly more watchable than others.
-Here are a few of my favourite sites.
+Here are two of my go-to sites.

-Some of the very best fly-tying videos are by Tightline Productions.
-Tightline’s 200-plus videos are professionally shot, lit, edited and narrated, and the ties are straightforward, with more than 70 nymph, streamer and dry-fly patterns, including both classics and innovative modern flies.
-By the way, I discovered the site a few years ago when, at 11 P.M. the night before a fly-in trip for pike, I was tying to figure out how to properly tie a Lefty’s Deceiver.
-(I did, and the Deceivers were absolutely lethal, especially in white and chartreuse.)
+Some of the best fly-tying videos you’ll ever see are by Tim Flagler of Tightline Productions.
+Tightline’s hundreds of videos are professionally shot, lit, edited and narrated, and the ties are straightforward, with more than 70 nymph, streamer and dry-fly patterns, including both classics and innovative modern flies.
+By the way, I discovered the site one night in June 2010, when, at 11 P.M. the night before a fly-fishing trip for pike, I was tying to figure out how to properly tie a Lefty’s Deceiver.

 Flagler also has also come up with some slightly unconventional, but very effective ways to tie standard flies.
 One of the best examples is his video for the simple Wooly Bugger, which does things a bit differently, resulting in the toughest and best-looking Buggers I’ve ever tied…

 In The Riffle